On Computing and Pricing of Adjustable Robust Chemical Process Designs: Case study: Separation of Methanol and Methyl formate

 Analogously to the nominal front, for each of the 28 scenarios from the reference discretization we can define the \emph{scenario front}: the set of Pareto optimal solutions where both HNV and WSV are optimized for the particular scenario.
 By definition, the MARO Pareto front is an upper bound to all scenario fronts.
-In Figure~\ref{fig:scenario_fronts}, the approximation of the MARO front is plotted alongside the approximations of the 28 scenario fronts.
-For all front approximations, an adaptive sandwiching algorithm was used.
+In Fig.~\ref{fig:scenario_fronts}, the approximation of the MARO front is plotted alongside the approximations of the 28 scenario fronts.
+For all front approximations, an adaptive Sandwiching algorithm was used.

 The number of optimization variables for the MARO problem ~(\ref{eq:discMARO}) depends on the number of scenarios, as for each scenario the WSV are replicated.
 In turn, the number of variables greatly impacts the calculation time.
-We demonstrate the benefit of the adaptive scenario choice algorithm by solving the MARO problem (\ref{eq:discMARO}) using the unaltered reference discretization consisting of all 28 scenarios as a comparison.
-Using all scenarios, we obtain the same Pareto front (see Fig.~\ref{fig:adaptive_vs_all}), but the calculations took 767 minutes, which is a more than tenfold increase over the calculation time of 68 minutes when using the reduced scenario set from the adaptive scenario choice.
+Hence, by reducing the number of scenarios, the adaptive scenario selection algorithm is expected to significantly reduce the calculation time compared to using the full underlying reference discretization.
+Tab. \ref{tab:calculation_times} demonstrates this benefit for four underlying reference discretizations: box-shaped with only vertices, box-shaped with vertices and face mids, a coarse and a fine discretization on an ellipsoid.
+For each discretization, the MARO front calculation time is recorded using the adaptive choice versus using the full reference discretization.
+We see a reduction of calculation time between 79\% and 96\%.
+Fig.~\ref{fig:adaptive_vs_all} displays the calculated Pareto fronts for two of the discretization schemes, showing that the same fronts are obtained irrespective of the use of all scenarios or the adaptive scenario selection.